-History and Folklore have always been a part of artist Julyan Davis’s life; in fact it was an obscure piece of history that brought him to the United States of America.
+History and Folklore have always been a part of artist Julyan Davis’s life; in fact it was an obscure piece of history that brought him to the USA from Great Britain.
 In the same tradition as his work with murder ballads, he began a new series in 2016 entitled ‘The Mermaid Storm.’
 In it he depicts his interpretation of an African-American myth/folk tale regarding the consequences of kidnapping a mermaid.
 These paintings have been set in Charleston’s Cypress Gardens.
 This year he began to explore the myth in a more visceral way by creating an effigy to the mermaids and their ilk.
-He created it from wood he and his son picked out and decorated it with snake skin, seas shells, and milk paint.
+He created it from a black cypress stump he and his son picked out and decorated it with snake skin, seas shells, and milk paint.
 The effigy itself is as haunting as the paintings.
 Join us in March to meet the artist and see the work in person.

 The information below is from Julyan Davis’s blogpost from 2016.
 We were honored to be able to donate to help the on-going work towards rebuilding Cypress Gardens.

 ‘This new series of narrative paintings depict the antebellum slave myth of Low Country mermaids, and how their capture would bring about punitive floods and storms until their release.